fletchel/DL2-CALM/blogpost.md

 - Transformer (64 dim)
 - Transformer (512 dim)

-The linear classifier is identical to the ``early-exit classifier" used in the original paper.
+The linear classifier is identical to the "early-exit classifier" used in the original paper [4].
 It consists of a simple linear layer of shape $(d_{model}, 2)$, sending hidden states to confidence logits.

-The MLP classifier instead consists of a simple one layer feed-forward neural network with hidden dimension $d_{model}$ and a ReLU non-linearity [ref].
+The MLP classifier instead consists of a simple one layer feed-forward neural network with hidden dimension $d_{model}$ and a ReLU non-linearity [13].

 The transformer classifiers consisted of a single attention layer followed by a one layer feed-forward neural network with hidden dimension $d_{model}$ and a ReLU non-linearity.
 We trained one transformer with a projection from $d_{model} = 512$ down to $64$ in the attention layer and one without this projection.
 We did this to investigate the time/performance tradeoff of a reduction in the dimension of the attention layer.